 16-year-old Adelaïs attends Charlemagne’s court with her father, where she is introduced to Bellon of Carcassonne.
-Unimpressed by the blustering young warrior, Adelaïs is shocked when Charlemagne and her father arrange their wedding as a gesture of ensuring Bellon’s support in the volatile region.
-Despite his Visigoth origins, Bellon becomes Count of Carcassonne, and Adelaïs finds her life changed beyond recognition.
+Unimpressed by the blustering young warrior, Adelaïs is shocked when Charlemagne and her father arrange their wedding as a gesture of ensuring Bellon’s support in the king’s conquest of the volatile southern region of Septimania.

-Bellon’s absences make it easy for Adelaïs to keep her calling as a healer and wise woman – roles now maligned by the Church – from her husband, and, in disguise and with the help of her trusted companions, she continues to visit those in need of her help.
-Then, one day, she disappears…
+Bellon’s absences make it easy for Adelaïs to keep her calling as a healer and wise woman – roles now maligned by the Church – from him, and, in disguise and with the help of her trusted companions, she continues to visit those in need of her help.

 Readers of Kate Mosse or Catherine de Courcy might enjoy the setting of Love Lost in Time.